jennfrbrown/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+1. The most successful Kickstarter campaigns were started in May.
+However, most of the least successful campaigns started in December.

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?